Web & Product Design

 What’s the difference between UX and UI design for a non-profit?

-UX (User Experience) is the overall strategy of how the site works and feels, focusing on creating a frictionless journey for donors and volunteers.
-UI (User Interface) is the visual design of the buttons, forms, and pages that users interact with.
+UX (User Experience) is the overall strategy that determines how the site functions and feels, focusing on creating a seamless journey for donors and volunteers.
+UI (User Interface) refers to the visual design of buttons, forms, and pages that users interact with.
 Good UX makes the site effective; good UI makes it clear and pleasant.

 Why is mobile-friendliness so critical for non-profit websites?